Cecilia Dapaah: Court grants two GHC1million bail, remands five others | Ghana News Agency

 The prosecution said the first accused told police during interrogation that, she gave USD70,000 out of the stolen money to the fifth accused allegedly to buy a three-bedroom house at Amrahia for her and also bought some brand new items, which were also retrieved from the house.

-The prosecution said Police investigations also established that the first and third accused persons had used some of the stolen money to buy Hyundai Elantra valued GHC80.000.00 allegedly.
+The prosecution said Police investigations also established that the first and third accused persons had used some of the stolen money to buy a Hyundai Elantra valued at GHC80,000.00 allegedly.

-The prosecution said investigations also disclosed that the first accused and the third accused used parts of the stolen money to rent a three-bed room apartment in Tamale valued GHC105,600.00 for two years.
+The prosecution said investigations also disclosed that the first accused and the third accused used parts of the stolen money to rent a three-bedroom apartment in Tamale valued at GHC105,600.00 for two years.

 Additionally, the prosecution said the first accused and the third accused allegedly used parts of the stolen money to rent a storeroom in Tamale valued at GHC120,000.00.

-It said the first accused also mentioned the second accused as her accomplice, saying when they were working in the complainants’ house, she used to keep watch of the main gate for the second accused to steal money from the complainants’ room after, which they shared.
+It said the first accused also mentioned the second accused as her accomplice, saying when they were working in the complainants’ house, she used to keep watch of the main gate for the second accused to steal money from the complainants’ room, which, after they shared.

-The prosecution said the second accused was subsequently arrested from her hideout in Budumburam, a suburb of Kasoa in the Central Region, where investigations disclosed that the she had used part of the stolen money to build a three bedroom self-contain house at Budumburam.
+The prosecution said the second accused was subsequently arrested from her hideout in Budumburam, a suburb of Kasoa in the Central Region, where investigations disclosed that she had used part of the stolen money to build a three-bedroom self-contain house at Budumburam.

 The first accused also allegedly gave GHC5,000.00 out of the stolen money to the fourth accused, who admitted the preceding fact during interrogation.